dglai/dglai.github.io/about.md

 focusing on graph-structured data.
-Some of them are more conventional graph related problems, like social networks, chemical molecules and recommender systems, where how the entity interacts with its neighborhood is as informative, if not more than, as the features of the entity itself.
+Some of them are more conventional graph related problems, like social networks, chemical molecules and recommender systems, where how the entity interacts with its neighborhood is as informative as, if not more than, the features of the entity itself.

 Some others nevertheless have applied graph neural networks to images, text or games.
 Very broadly speaking, any of the data structures we have covered so